kamino410/procam-calibration/README.md

 Generated patterns will be stored in `./graycode_pattern/`.

-`graycode_step` is an option to specify pixel size of bits in the graycode.
+`graycode_step` is an option to specify pixel size of bits in graycode.
 If you get moire pattern in captured images, increase this number.

-### Step 2 : Project and capture graycode pattern
+### Step 2 : Project and capture the graycode patterns

-Setup your system and place the chessboard in front of the projector and camera.
+Setup your system and place a chessboard in front of the projector and camera.
-Then, project generated graycode pattern from the projector to it and capture it from the camera.
+Then, project the graycode pattern generated in the previous step from the projector to it and capture it from the camera.

 Although minimum required shot is one, it is recommended to capture more than 5 times with different attitude of the chessboard to improve calibration accuracy.